 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
-This represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Borough only has one item that qualifies for reporting in this category, the deferred charge on refunding.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position and/or fund balance that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+The Borough's deferred outflows of resources include deferred outflows related to the deferred charge on refunding related to debt and deferred outflows or resources related to pensions.
 The deferred charge on refunding resulted from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+See discussion below regarding the Borough's deferred outflows of resources related to pensions.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has only one type of item, which arises under a modified accrual basis of accounting, that qualifies for reporting in this category.
+The Borough only has one type of item, which arises under a modified accrual basis of accounting, that qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from two sources: taxes and sanitation fees.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.